 By the time mankind will be able to send a space mission any farther than Mars, the technologies can be expected to develop enough to enable mankind to synthesize various substances and materials for practical application.
 And it is actually questionable whether mankind will need any substances at that technologically advanced stage as it may render dependency on substances and materials obsolete.

-Space exploration as a technologies development track is essentially a dead end track.
-It has already served it historical purpose by creating the environment for development of computers, materials, communications.
+Space exploration as a technology development track is essentially a dead end track.
+It has already served its historical purpose by creating the environment for the development of computers, materials, communications.
 After the end of the Cold War, over the most recent 30 years, no further progress in space exploration has been made.

 Neither search for new spices, nor for new lands can be the reason to make deep space exploration happen – however, curiosity can.
 Yet, it is quite possible to satisfy curiously without all the cumbersome relocation of big masses of metal, plastics and organics across vast distances.